An intentional SEL environment at City Charter Schools

 Using Mindfulness as a Teaching Tool

 Taking deep breaths, stretching, closing eyes and staying silent aren’t features of a typical elementary school class.
 But teachers at CLIC embrace the tools of mindfulness to encourage their students to focus, manage their emotions, concentrate on academics after recess – all in service of both getting them ready to learn and equipping them with self-control skills that will sharpen with age.
-What started with two teachers attending a training and using a text called “Teaching Transformative Life Skills to Students: A Comprehensive Dynamic Mindfulness Curriculum” has grown into scheduled daily or twice-daily mindfulness lessons in most classes.
+What started with the faculty participating in Dynamic Mindfulness® training from the Niroga Institute® using a text called “Teaching Transformative Life Skills to Students: A Comprehensive Dynamic Mindfulness® Curriculum” has grown into scheduled daily or twice-daily mindfulness lessons in most classes.
 The effect is immediate: When first-graders rush to talk all at once, teachers urge them to calm down, breathe deeply and take turns.
 Fourth-graders tell of a struggle (a difficult math problem, for example, or a disagreement with a friend) that they overcame using mindfulness practices like closing their eyes and focusing.
 Such exercises in self-control will pay off as students enter middle and high school.
 “Now you recognize that, ‘Hey, my breath is out of control,’” fourth-grade teacher Amanda Cermak said. “‘What can I do to bring my body back, to center me and regain my focus and my concentration?’”

 Setting up a Classroom Where SEL Can Take Place